-- it has a net revenue budget requirement of £400m and a capital budget of £391m for 2018/19 to 2021/22; - it employs around 10,453 staff (excluding schools); - it maintains 3,797 km of highway, over 80,000 street lights, owns and manages 39 libraries, 12 leisure centres, 8 customer access points and 228 schools (excluding academies); - it consists of 5 service groupings, namely: Adult and Health Services, Children and Young People's Services, Regeneration and Local Services, Resources and Transformation and Partnerships; - There are 246,436 domestic and 15,562 business premises in the County; - 126 councillors represent 63 electoral divisions within County Durham making it the largest elected body in England outside of the UK Parliament; - The political makeup of the council on 31 March 2019 was as follows: - o 73 Labour. - o 14 Liberal Democrat,

-- o 12 Durham County Council Independent Group,
+- it had a net revenue budget requirement of £400 million in 2019/20 and a capital budget of £444 million for 2019/20 to 2022/23; - it employs around 8,121 staff (excluding schools); - it maintains 3,793 km of highway, over 80,000 street lights, owns and manages 39 libraries, 12 leisure centres, 8 customer access points and 222 schools (excluding academies); - it consists of 5 service groupings, namely: Adult and Health Services, Children and Young People's Services, Regeneration and Local Services, Resources and Transformation and Partnerships; - There are 248,502 domestic and 15,650 business premises in the County; - 126 councillors represent 63 electoral divisions within County Durham making it the largest elected body in England outside of the UK Parliament; - The political makeup of the council on 31 March 2020 was as follows: - o 70 Labour councillors. - o 15 Liberal Democrat councillors, - o 12 Independent councillors, - 10 Conservative councillors, - o 7 Derwentside Independent councillors, - o 4 Spennymoor Independent People Before Politics councillors, - o 3 The North East Party councillors. - 4 other councillors, - 1 Labour and Co-operative councillor. - its administrative staff are concentrated at five strategic centres in Crook, Seaham, Spennymoor, Meadowfield and County Hall, Durham; - there are 14 Area Action Partnerships covering the county providing residents with the opportunity to set local priorities which are acted on through local projects.

-- 10 Conservative,

-- o 7 Durham Independent Group,

-- o 4 Spennymoor Independent Group,

-- o 3 North East Party Group

-- 1 not aligned to any political group,

-- o 2 vacancies.

-- its administrative staff are concentrated at five strategic centres in Crook, Seaham,

-Spennymoor, Meadowfield and County Hall, Durham;

-- there are 14 Area Action Partnerships covering the county providing residents with the opportunity to set local priorities which are acted on through local projects.

-5. Financial Performance of the Council 2018/19
+5. Financial Performance of the Council 2019/20